Nuvessa Prescribing Information

 USE IN SPECIFIC POPULATIONS

-No fetotoxicity or teratogenicity was observed when metronidazole was administered orally to pregnant rabbits at up to 200 mg/kg (about 60 times the maximum human dose based on mg/m2).
-Similarly no fetotoxic or teratogenic effects were observed in five studies in rats where dosing was administered orally in the diet or by gastric intubation at doses up to 200 mg/kg (about 30 times the maximum human dose based on mg/m2).
+No fetotoxicity or teratogenicity was observed when metronidazole was administered orally to pregnant rabbits at up to 200 mg/kg (about 60 times the maximum human dose based on body surface area comparison).
+Similarly, no fetotoxic or teratogenic effects were observed in five studies in rats where dosing was administered orally in the diet or by gastric intubation at doses up to 200 mg/kg (about 30 times the maximum human dose based on body surface area comparison).

-As well, no fetotoxicity or teratogenicity was observed when metronidazole was administered orally to pregnant mice at doses up to 100 mg/kg (about 7 times the maximum human dose based on mg/m2).
-However, some intrauterine deaths were observed in Swiss Webster mice administered metronidazole intraperitoneally at doses up to 15 mg/kg (about 1 times the maximum human dose based on mg/m2).
-The relationship of these intraperitoneal findings in mice to the topical use of Nuvessa is unknown.
+As well, no fetotoxicity or teratogenicity was observed when metronidazole was administered orally to pregnant mice at doses up to 100 mg/kg (about 7 times the maximum human dose based on body surface area comparison).
+However, some intrauterine deaths were observed in Swiss Webster mice administered metronidazole intraperitoneally at doses up to 15 mg/kg (about 1 times the maximum human dose based on body surface area comparison).
+The relationship of these intraperitoneal findings in mice to the vaginal use of Nuvessa is unknown.

-The safety and effectiveness of Nuvessa in pediatric patients below the age of 18 years have not been established.
+The safety and effectiveness of Nuvessa in pediatric subjects below the age of 12 years have not been established.

 Clinical studies with Nuvessa did not include sufficient numbers of subjects 65 years of age or older to determine whether they respond differently than younger subjects.